andresebr/kumodd/README.md

-kumodd uses the [Google API Python Client](https://github.com/googleapis/google-api-python-client) which is officially supported by Google; It is feature complete and stable; hosever, it is not actively developed.
-It has has been replaced by the [Google Cloud client libraries](https://github.com/googleapis/google-cloud-python) which are in development, and preferred for new work.
+kumodd uses the [Google API Python Client](https://github.com/googleapis/google-api-python-client) which is officially supported by Google, and is feature complete and stable.
+However, it is not actively developed.
+It has has been replaced by the [Google Cloud client libraries](https://github.com/googleapis/google-cloud-python) which are in development, and recommended for new work.